0xflotus/eslint-plugin-hex-under/README.md

 # eslint-plugin-hex-under

+Sometimes it's really hard for humans to read hexadecimal numbers and know the exact decimal value.

 ## hex-under

-This ESLint plugin proves, if you use hexadecimal numbers in your variable declaration code, that its value is less than or equal a specified value (default: 255).
+This ESLint plugin proves, if you use hexadecimal numbers in your code, that its value is less than or equal a specified value (default: 255).
 If you use a hexadecimal number greater than this specified value, it will be transformed to its decimal value.

 ### Example